hardyoyo/RodmanPottingerCookbook/recipes/InstantPotJackfruitClamChowder.md

 ### Prep the Jackfruit

 Drain and thoroughly rinse the canned jackfruit under cold running water to remove the briny tang.
-Using your fingers or two forks, pull apart the jackfruit pieces to shred them into "clam-like" strands.
+Using your fingers or two forks, pull apart the jackfruit pieces to shred them into “clam-like” strands.
 Set aside.

 ### Sauté Aromatics